-The year 2016 was noteworthy for many reasons, and one of the most significant was the consensus that the semiconductor industry is near the end of semiconductor scaling, commonly known as Moore’s Law.
+The consensus is that the semiconductor industry is near the end of semiconductor scaling, commonly known as Moore’s Law.
 For more than 50 years, scaling has referred to the phenomenon that the number of transistors per square inch of integrated circuit doubled every 18 months, leading to the modern explosion of goods and services powered by ever-smaller computer chips.

 But, as University of Virginia Electrical and Computer Engineering Professor Avik Ghosh said, “We are running out of ideas on how to scale them down further.”